Simultaneous Speech Extraction for Multiple Target Speakers under the Meeting Scenarios: Experiment Setup

 \subsection{Dataset}

-\textbf{SD module:} We use the train set and evaluation set of Alimeeting to train the clustering-based affinity matrix extraction neural network.
-For the TSVAD model, we create a simulated dateset based on the Alimeeting training set.
-The simulation scheme is the same as~\cite{ge2020spex+}.
-Alimeeting contains 118.75 hours of speech data, including 104.75 hours (426 speakers) of the training set, 4 hours (25 speakers) of the validation set, and 10 hours of the test set.
-The training and validation sets contain 212 and 8 meeting sessions, respectively, in which each session consists of 15 to 30 minutes of discussion by multiple speakers.
-The speaker diarization module has a 4.12\% Diarization Error Rate (DER) on the test set of Alimeeting.

-\textbf{MTSS module:} Firstly, we simulated a two-speakers database WSJ0-2mix-extr\footnotemark[1].
-The simulation process is the same as~\cite{ge2020spex+}, and the only difference is that we produce a couple of target speakers speech (\(s_1\), \(s_2\)) and reference speech (\(ref_{s_1}\), \(ref_{s_2}\) ) for each mixture utterance, while~\cite{ge2020spex+} only select the first talker as the target speaker.
+\textbf{Datasets for MTSS model:} We simulated a commonly used two-speakers mixture datasets WSJ0-2mix-extr\footnotemark[1], the sampling rate of which is 8KHz.
+The simulation process is the same as~\cite{ge2020spex+}, and the only difference is that we produce a couple of target speakers speech (\(s_1\), \(s_2\)) and reference speech (\(aux_{s_1}\), \(aux_{s_2}\) ) for each mixture utterance, while~\cite{ge2020spex+} only select the first talker as the target speaker.
 The utterance from \(s_1\) and \(s_2\) are set in a relative SNR between 0 to 5 dB.
 The average SI-SDR of mixed speech is 2.50dB and -2.50dB when it takes \(s_1\) and \(s_2\) as the reference.
-Secondly, We select the samples with only two-speakers from the training set and test set of the Alimeeting dataset and use the audio signal on the channel 0.
-We set the far-field audio as the mixture and the data from the close-talking microphone as the ground truth.
-The sizes of the selected training set, validation set, and test set are 20, 2, and 2 hours, respectively.